lief-project/LIEF/doc/sphinx/formats/pe/modifications/tls.rst

 If a PE binary does not contain TLS metadata, LIEF can be used to create this structure.

-First, we can create and initiate a TLS instance:
+First, we can create and initialize a TLS instance:

 .. tabs::